bonknetwork/modernauth-spigot/README.md

+# Important Notes
-# THIS PLUGIN USES THE nLogin API!
+- THIS PLUGIN USES THE nLogin API!
 You MUST have nLogin installed on your SPIGOT server for this to work!
+- This plugin will not work without an access code and is for now invite only.
+I'll work on making this public soon, but for now dm @pyroedged on discord for access on release.
-Velocity is coming soon!
+- Velocity is coming soon!

 # Our Mission with ModernAuth
 ModernAuth's goal is to simplify and revolutionize authentication on offline-mode (cracked) Minecraft servers.
 By automating password resets and reducing the need for human intervention, we strive to create a more secure, user-friendly environment for both players and server administrators.